 “Don’t end up in jail”

 Stallings told his players “Do what you want but don’t end up in jail and come to play every day.”
 They did exactly what they wanted.
 Maranville once dove into a hotel fountain after a few cocktails and emerged with a goldfish between his teeth.

 Stallings’ most astute move was to buy the contract of Chicago Cubs player-manager and Hall of Famer Johnny Evers before the 1914 season.
-Evers was the best second baseman in the National League, with an almost psychic ability to position himself right where the ball would be hit.
+Evers, the best second baseman in the National League, had an almost psychic ability to position himself right where the ball would be hit.
 Stallings also chucked a few veterans.
 Five rookies on the 26-man roster hadn’t played a day in the majors.

 The Braves lost their Opening Day game to Brooklyn, then went on to lose some more.
 Pitchers were wild, or their arms were sore.
 Maranville came down with tonsillitis, Evers got sick.
 They lost game after game by one run.
 They seemed stuck in the cellar, 15-1/2 games behind the first place New York Giants.

 Then they lost in Buffalo to what Evers described as “a soap company team.”
 What happened next isn’t clear.
 Stallings may have chewed them out.
 Evers may have inspired them.
 Stallings may have told them to go out and tie one on.
 Whatever it was, it worked.

 They won 12 of the next 16 games on the road and rocketed to fourth place.
 In mid-season.
 During the streak, Stallings traded for new players.

 The light-hitting team started to get hits when they needed them and coming from behind to win.
 Joey Connolly, the 5’7” left fielder from Rhode Island, started to hit, ending the season with a .306 average.
 Maranville hit a clutch homerun in one game; the Springfield, Mass., native admitted he was so hungover he didn’t see the ball.